 You’ve emptied your room, gave it a good clean, replaced some unsightly floorboards and hammered all those pesky nails into place.
 It’s finally time to start stage two.
 Here is how to sand a wooden floor with specialised equipment:

-- Use an edge sander on the edges.
 Load the edge sander with the 36 grit, and then with the 60 grit sandpaper.
 For the first pass, sand in a clockwise zigzag pattern.
 On the second pass, make sure the edge matches the rest of the floor.
 Using the 100 grit sandpaper on an edge sander is NOT RECOMMENDED if you are an amateur, as you might end up burning the floor and paper.
 And, clean up the area.

 After the sanding process has finished, it’s time to varnish the floor and lock the new beautiful look of your floor.
 First, you need to know what varnish to use.